vic-ma/howtodismantle.github.io/_posts/2026-02-15-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Event-triggered-data-sources.md

 ## Result

-The video shows the extension in action after it's bound to a table control.
-Once again, it must be clear that this example actually doesn't make sense, but it is suitable for showcasing how pushing data works instead of pulling it - without getting distracted by too much code.
-It can be used as a lightweight template.
-Let's imagine a

 Here's what our data source looks like in action, when it's bound to a table control:

 ![Push messages in action](/assets/2026-02-15/result.gif)

-Again, the fact that our actual source runs inside our data source is not realistic.
+Again, the fact that we don't have an actual source is not realistic.
 However, our demo does show all the basic steps to creating an event-triggered data source.
 And you can use [the code for the demo](https://github.com/HowToDismantle/howtodismantle.github.io/tree/main/assets/2026-02-15/PushExtension/) as a template, when building your own event-triggered data source.

 To give you some inspiration, here's what a realistic event-triggered data source might look like:
 1. In the setup phase, we open a TCP connection to a machine.